Learning noisy tissue dynamics across time scales

 We analyzed a previously published dataset of time lapse images of MDCK cells expressing a membrane marker and fluorescent cell cycle reporter (FUCCI) \cite{Devany2023}, see Fig.~\ref{fig_migration_division}M. From these, we determined the position, area, shape, displacement and cell cycle state of each cell (Fig.~\ref{fig_migration_division}N).
 We use this information to train the model to make predictions of the cell cycle state from geometric information only.
 Notably, this is enough for the network to make an accurate prediction of the cell cycle in over 80$\%$ of cells in the monolayer (Fig.~\ref{fig_migration_division}O, compare with panel N; the bar charts on the right of the legend give the conditional distribution of the GNN prediction conditioned on the ground truth state being $G_1$, $S$, or $G_2$).
-We note that the GNN underpredicts the state $G_2$, likely because it is underrepresented in the sample (as shown by the pie charts in inset).
-This may also suggest that there is not enough information in the cell geometry to determine whether a cell is in the $G_2$ phase.
+We note that the GNN underpredicts the state $G_2$.
+This observation suggests that there is not enough biophysical information in the cell geometry to determine whether a cell is in the $G_2$ phase.
+Note that we cannot rule out sample under representation in our data set (see pie charts in inset).